CEDAR Lab

 Identity and Relationships

 Societal changes due to inequality and instability shape relationships, but so too does a person’s core sense of identity, especially when that identity is disrupted or changed.
 In our second line of work, we focus primarily on how uncertainty and instability in a person’s self-concept influence people’s relationships.
 How we see and understand ourselves shapes what we value, who we fall in love with, and when our relationships end.
-If the ways we understand ourselves shift or become unclear, this lack of clarity can undermine relationships (Emery & Gardner, 2020).
+If the ways we understand ourselves shift or become unclear, this lack of clarity can undermine relationships.
+Our research examines people’s understanding of both their individual identities and their identities as couples, and how those understandings can shift as our self-concepts grow and change.
+In newer work, we are especially interested in how couples build a new identity together.

 Header Photo by Gaelle Marcel on Unsplash